Please note that module information is indicative and may change year to year.

 - critically discuss structural and attitudinal changes and continuities in post-unification German foreign policy.

-- Students will acquire competences to choose and critically apply different theoretical approaches in FPA to the study of German foreign policy.
+- Students will acquire competencies to choose and critically apply different theoretical approaches in FPA to the study of German foreign policy.

 - Students will gain an in-depth understanding of the main issues and actors in contemporary German foreign policy.